 The follow-up to Ryu Ga Gotoku Studio’s 2019 Yakuza spin-off, Lost Judgment once again puts players in control of Takayuki Yagami, a private eye who finds himself pulled into a vast conspiracy filled with unsavory characters.
 However, while the story beats and punch-drunk combat will be familiar to fans of the Yakuza series, it’s what Lost Judgment manages to do differently that sets this spin-off apart from the pack.

 Without giving away too many spoilers, much of Lost Judgment’s narrative is removed from the neon-lit streets of Kamurocho, as Yagami investigates a rash of bullying incidents at Seiryo High School, located in Yokohama’s Isezaki Ijincho district.
 This new setting opens the door for all kinds of exciting situations as you complete school stories, which revolve around the school’s various clubs.
 From leading the robotics team to victory in tense Robot Wars-inspired melees to shredding the skate park with the skaters or even joining a biker gang, there’s just so much to do.
-And, as you’d expect, these are more than mere distractions to keep you busy.
+And, as you’d expect, these are more than mere distractions.
 Each school story features the same gripping storytelling you’d expect from the Yakuza series, giving you all the incentive you need to complete even the optional missions.

 Sadly, the future of the Judgment series is uncertain due to a dispute between Sega and Kagami actor Takuya Kimura’s talent agency.
 But if Lost Judgment happens to be the last we see of the scrappy investigator, the franchise is indeed ending on a high note.